Skip to main content

 GHz = THz × 1,000

-Terahertz frequencies (0.1–10 THz) bridge the gap between microwave and infrared, offering unique properties for imaging, spectroscopy, and emerging wireless standards.
-Gigahertz measures common RF frequencies—WiFi at 2.4 GHz, cellular bands, microwave ovens, and modern processors.
-Converting THz to GHz helps engineers and researchers contextualize where terahertz sits relative to familiar RF systems.
-A 1 THz signal equals 1,000 GHz—1,000× higher than the fastest commercial WiFi, but still far lower than visible light.
+Terahertz frequencies (0.1–10 THz) bridge the gap between microwave and infrared light, offering unique properties for imaging, spectroscopy, and emerging wireless standards.
+Gigahertz measures common RF frequencies — Wi-Fi at 2.4 GHz, cellular bands, microwave ovens.
+Converting THz to GHz helps engineers and researchers contextualise where terahertz sits relative to familiar RF systems.
+A 1 THz signal equals 1,000 GHz — 1,000× higher than the fastest commercial Wi-Fi, but still far lower energy than visible light.

 Source: NIST SP 811, Table B.8